jas-ho/jas-ho/README.md

 ### Hi there, I'm Jason 👋

-- 🌸 Let's make sure AI becomes a force for the common good!
+- 🌸 Let's make sure advanced AI is beneficial!
 - 🌱 Co-Director & Research Lead at [Apart Research](https://apartresearch.com/)
 - 🌱 Always up for collaborations on research relevant to AI safety and AI alignment
 - 🔭 current research on safety evaluations of large language models and evaluation methodology